AdobeDocs/analytics.en/help/implement/vars/config-vars/currencycode.md

 You can use either a preset currency code or a custom currency code.
 If using a custom currency code, make sure that the code is valid.

+## Currency Code in Adobe Experience Platform Mobile SDK

+Currency Code is passed to the Adobe Experience Platform Mobile SDKs via Context Data Variables in the Adobe Analytics extension.

+1. Set the custom currency code in a context data variable during either a trackState or trackAction.
+2. Create a Processing Rule in the Adobe Analytics admin console for the report suite.
+The rule should set the context data variable to overwrite the Currency Code variable.
+3. Pass the custom currency code to the &&products variable in your call to trackState or trackAction.

+You can use either a preset currency code or a custom currency code.
+If using a custom currency code, make sure that the code is valid.

 ## s.currencyCode in AppMeasurement and Launch custom code editor

 The `s.currencyCode` variable is a string, containing a 3-letter uppercase code representing the currency on the page.